wiredcraft-ops/teleport/rfd/0047-repository-management-features.md

 The backport bot will only support merged pull requests.

-#### Backporting
+#### Process

 The process of backporting a branch is checking out the targeted branch and using `git cherry-pick` with the merge commit.
 The following process will happen for every branch label in the pull request:

 - Checkout the target branch.
+- Checkout a new branch.
-- Cherry pick the merge commit against the branch.
+- Cherry pick the merge commit against the new branch.
-- Merge the commit to the branch.
+- Open a pull request with the changes.

-If the merge is clean, the changes will be merged directly into the branch.
-If not, a comment will be posted on the pull request that requested the backport stating that the bot was unable to backport cleanly.
-The bot will fail and the author will need to manually backport their changes.
+If the merge is clean, the changes will be opened up in a pull request and the original author will be notified via comment.
+If not, a comment will be posted on the pull request that requested the backport stating that the bot was unable to backport cleanly to open a PR.
+In the latter case, the bot will fail and the author will need to manually open up their own pull requests and backport their changes.

 `git2go` is a library that wraps the functionality of `libgit2` and will be used for the backporting steps, with the exception of the comment in an unclean backport.
 The Github API will be used, via the [`go-github`](https://github.com/google/go-github) library, to post the comment.

 Example comment:
 ```
-Failed to backport changes to <branch>, <branch>, <branch>.
+Failed to open up pull requests to backport changes to <branch>, <branch>, <branch>.
 ```

 #### Permissions

-To support automatic backporting, `contents:write` and `issues:write` permissions will need to be granted to the Github token.
-Write access to `contents` is needed for merging the changes and write access to `issues` will allow posting comments on pull requests in the event of a failed backport.
+To support automatic backporting, `pull-requests:write` and `issues:write` permissions will need to be granted to the Github token.
+Write access to `pull-requests` is needed for opening up a pull request in the repository and write access to `issues` will allow posting comments on pull requests in the event of a failed backport.